-- 3.3.A A preliminary vehicle design report must be submitted to ASC Headquarters by the date indicated in Reg.
-3.2.A.1.
-The report shall include a preliminary design review of your vehicle's mechanical, electrical systems and proposed battery, instructions are provided in Appendix D. The report shall include the preliminary design information on the structural chassis and roll cage providing protection to the driver, as well as an overview of the electrical approach to the solar car and proposed battery system.
-Particular attention will be given to: - 3.3.A.1 Mechanical Team leader contact information (phone & email) - 3.3.A.2 Roll over and impact protection for the driver - 3.3.A.3 Electrical Team leader contact information (phone & email) - 3.3.A.4 An overview of the electrical approach to the solar vehicle - 3.3.A.5 A preliminary electrical diagram showing greater than 24 volt service plans. - 3.3.A.6 Preliminary battery approval document including the battery team leader contact information (phone & email) - 3.3.A.7 Battery types and suppliers/manufacturers' being considered if one is not already chosen - 3.3.A.8 Battery testing plans with critical dates.
+The report shall include the preliminary design information on the structural chassis and roll cage providing protection to the driver, as well as an overview of the electrical approach to the solar car and proposed battery system.
+Particular attention will be given to:

+- 5.1.A.1 Mechanical Team leader contact information (phone & email) - 5.1.A.2 Roll over and impact protection for the driver - 5.1.A.3 Electrical Team leader contact information (phone & email) - 5.1.A.4 An overview of the electrical approach to the solar vehicle - 5.1.A.5 A preliminary electrical diagram showing greater than 24 volt service plans. - 5.1.A.6 Preliminary battery approval document including the battery team leader contact information (phone & email) - 5.1.A.7 Battery types and suppliers/manufacturers' being considered if one is not already chosen - 5.1.A.8 Battery testing plans with critical dates. - 5.1.A.9 Solar Cell Approval Form.

-3.4 Vehicle Design Report (VDR)
+5.2 Vehicle Design Report (VDR)

 A vehicle design report including technical documents describing the solar car's mechanical systems, electrical systems, batteries, and solar cells must be submitted to ASC Headquarters for approval by the date indicated in Reg.
-3.2.A.2.
+4.3.A.2.
 Early submissions will receive prompt review and feedback by ASC Headquarters.
 Early submissions may be sent as individual technical documents for review without the complete vehicle design report.
 The information contained in each team's final submission must match the solar car presented at Scrutineering.
 Safety should be the primary concern with regard to the structural development and fabrication of the solar cars.

+5.2.A Document Format

-- 3.4.A Document Format: Vehicle design reports shall be submitted as a single PDF file with each technical report appearing within.
-PDF file names shall be formatted as: sponsoring organization name_ASC2016VDR.
-Example: a report from the University of ACME may appear as "UnivOfACME_ASC2016VDR.pdf" with the first letter of each new word capitalized and common abbreviations accepted. - 3.4.B Mechanical Technical Report: A detailed mechanical technical report must be submitted to ASC Headquarters as part of the Vehicle Design Report by the date indicated in Reg.
-3.2.A.2.
-The mechanical tech report must present the as-built design; addressing: - 3.4.B.1 design issues involved in impact, roll over and suspension scenarios - 3.4.B.2 address vehicle stability, including center of gravity and relative weights on each wheel.
+Vehicle design reports shall be submitted as PDF documents with a different file for each of the five (5) technical reports.
+PDF file names shall be formatted as: Sponsoring Organization Name_ASC2016VDR_Report Type.
+Example: a mechanical report from the University of ACME may appear as "UnivOfACME_ASC2016VDR_MechnicalTechnicalReport.pdf" with the first letter of each new word capitalized and common abbreviations accepted.

+5.2.B Mechanical Technical Report

+A detailed mechanical technical report must be submitted to ASC Headquarters as part of the Vehicle Design Report by the date indicated in Reg.
+4.3.A.2.
+The mechanical tech report must present the as-built design; addressing:

+- 5.2.B.1 design issues involved in impact, roll over and suspension scenarios - 5.2.B.2 address vehicle stability, including center of gravity and relative weights on each wheel.

 Documentation with calculations and/or testing should be provided.
 Photos, drawings and anecdotal references are acceptable.
-The entire technical document including appendices shall not exceed fifty (50) pages (not sheets) in length.
-Detailed instructions are provided in Appendix E.
+The entire technical document including appendices shall not exceed thirty (30) pages (not sheets) in length.
+Detailed instructions are provided in Appendix F.

-- 3.4.C Electrical System Technical Report: An electrical system technical report must be submitted to ASC Headquarters as part of the Vehicle Design Report by the date indicated in Reg.
-3.2.A.2.
+5.2.C Electrical System Technical Report

+An electrical system technical report must be submitted to ASC Headquarters as part of the Vehicle Design Report by the date indicated in Reg.
+4.3.A.2.
 The tech report must document the electrical design approach.
-The tech report must include: - 3.4.C.1 a functional system diagram; and, rough schematic; showing all essential power circuits and electrical equipment of the solar car in schematic form.
-The drawing should include power generation devices (array, regen, etc.), power storage (batteries, etc.), switching and isolation mechanisms, battery protection systems, motor, motor controller, and any auxiliary circuits - 3.4.C.2 Battery Approval Forms for each battery type
+The tech report must include:

+5.2.C.1 a functional system diagram; and, rough schematic; showing all essential power circuits and electrical equipment of the solar car in schematic form.
+The drawing should include power generation devices (array, regen, etc.), power storage (batteries, etc.), switching and isolation mechanisms, battery protection systems, motor, motor controller, and any auxiliary circuits

+5.2.C.2 Battery Approval Forms for each battery type

-Detailed instructions are provided in Appendix F.
+Detailed instructions are provided in Appendix H.